This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Step 3.)
 Prime your pages

 Pages of atlases are usually glossy.
 You can’t draw or paint on glossy paper very well.
 Plus, the map may be super vibrant and a bit distracting, so toning it down a bit is a must.
 I paint on a light layer of white gesso over the page.
-This lets you be able to draw and paint on top of the pages with out issue.
+This lets you draw and paint on top of the pages with out issue.
+You’ll also still see the map underneath but it’ll be tamed down a bit.

 Step 4.)
 Bind your pages